tallinnrunningtours/tallinnrunningtours.github.io/src/pages/index.md

 ## Important❗
-1. 💰 While we have a non-tipping policy, feel free to [donate to support our back office activities](https://revolut.me/isaacvui7)!
+1. 💰 To help us keep the tours running, feel free to [tip to support our back office activities](https://revolut.me/isaacvui7)!
 2. 🏃‍♂️ We are local runners and _not_ official tour guides, but we'll do our best to drop some fun facts along the way.
 3. ❄️ Dress for the weather.
 Estonia can be very cold, windy, and icy during the winter and warm in the summer.
 So be sure to dress appropriately.
 4. 🎉 Above all, have fun!